How can we help?

 • Each code can only be used once.

-• You'll need your token for every login.
+• You will need your token for every login.

 Possible causes and solutions:

-• Typing error: Double-check you've entered the code correctly
+• Typing error: Verify you have entered the code correctly.

-If you're directed to use Code Generator instead of iPrescribe Authenticator:
+Directed to Code Generator instead of iPrescribe Authenticator

-• This is normal if your NPI is not found in the iPrescribe system (regions 1-5)
+• This is expected behavior when your NPI is not found in the iPrescribe system (regions 1-5).

 iPrescribe Authenticator binding prevented

-• You will automatically be redirected to the Code Generator setup
+• You will be automatically redirected to Code Generator setup.

 What this means:

-• You must use a physical Code Generator (hardware token)
+• You must use a Code Generator (hardware token) for authentication.

-• Contact your administrator only if you believe there's an error with your NPI status
+• Contact your administrator only if you believe there is an error with your NPI status.

 Lost or damaged token